Shepherd's Rod: Victor Houteff's early days

-In November 1930, Houteff was disfellowshipped by the local Seventh-day Adventist congregation "for the protection of the church" just before he published his book.

-Houteff saw himself as a messenger of God and was regarded by his followers as a prophet.

 Publication of The Shepherd's Rod

 By the summer of 1930, Houteff compiled his ideas in a 172-page manuscript entitled The Shepherd's Rod.
 He called for a worldwide denominational reform and allegedly brought "new thought" to Seventh-day Adventists eschatology.

-Houteff listed twelve specific areas that he felt the church needed to address under the heading "Partial List of Abominations".
+Houteff listed 12 specific areas that he felt the church needed to address under the heading "Partial List of Abominations".
 According to Houteff, the book's chief purpose was "a call for reformation".
 It also included information attempting to define the identity of the 144,000 of the Book of Revelation, as well as his disputed interpretations of Isaiah 54–66.

-Houteff personally handed thirty-three copies of his manuscript to church leaders at the General Conference held from May 29 to June 12, 1930, in San Francisco, California.
+Houteff personally handed 33 copies of his manuscript to church leaders at the General Conference held from May 29 to June 12, 1930, in San Francisco, California.
 According to Houteff, each recipient promised to read the manuscript thoroughly and respond to him either in person or by letter.
 In the subsequent six years only two recipients responded.
 The official church explanation was that the recipients were preoccupied with the tasks of the Session and did not have sufficient time to review the manuscript.

 One of the recipients, F.C.
 Gilbert, a field secretary for the General Conference of Seventh-day Adventists and respected author of Adventist theology books, responded by letter approximately two weeks later.
 Gilbert advised Houteff to give up his ideas.
 To Houteff's disappointment, he did not address his twelve points or views on the "144,000".
 Instead, Gilbert challenged Houteff's application of certain symbols, questioned his method of analysis and rejected his manuscript as unsound.
 Gilbert also sent copies of his findings to church leaders in the Los Angeles area.
 Church leaders were satisfied that Houteff's interpretations had been refuted.

 Houteff, however, remained sure of his teachings.
 He completed his book by adding 83 pages and had 5,000 copies of The Shepherd's Rod printed in November 1930, which he then distributed to various Adventist ministers, workers, and laymen.